 The styles began to separate after WWII, with the Cajuns gravitating toward country-and-western swing and Creole musicians being heavily influenced by the urban blues.
 D. L. Menard (the Cajun Hank Williams) and Clifton Chenier (the King of Zydeco) pioneered exciting new strains in their respective directions.
 During the early 1960s folk-music boom, such figures as the Balfa Brothers and fiddler Dennis McGee performed at folk festivals.
 A turning point came when a Cajun group received a standing ovation at the 1964 Newport Festival, energizing the form and Cajun pride, and spawning a new generation of Cajun musicians.

-The proud new generation was led by accordion guru Marc Savoy and his talented wife Ann, and fiddler Michael Doucet and his band Beausoleil—with Steve Riley and Zachary Richard in quick-step.
+The proud new generation was led by accordion guru Marc Savoy and his multi-instrumentalist/author wife Ann, and fiddler Michael Doucet and his band Beausoleil—with Steve Riley and Zachary Richard in quick-step.
 The next generation of ambassadors, like the pioneering Red Stick Ramblers, the Grammy-winning Pine Leaf Boys, Feaufollet, and intoxicating hybridists Lost Bayou Ramblers are mixing in new styles while venerating old-timey music.
-(The Ramblers regularly cover The Pogues, scrambling Irish punk with Cajun French in a madcap, Mensa-level mash-up).
+(The Ramblers regularly cover the Pogues, scrambling Irish punk with Cajun French in a madcap, Mensa-level mash-up).